 MarBella Corfu plays host to Posidonia Meadows.
 These meadows are fascinating ecosystems bursting with marine life.
 The hotel is now offering educational video presentations, stunning photographic exhibitions and children’s workshops.
 These activities enable all guests to appreciate the beauty of the seabed.

-Guests will also have the chance to snorkel to the bottom of the seabed and experience an educational underwater safari.
+In honor of World Oceans Day (and all year long), guests will also have the chance to snorkel to the bottom of the seabed and experience an educational underwater safari.
 You will see juvenile, smaller fish and invertebrates find shelter from predators within the meadows and hermit crabs.
 Sea anemones and coral are also found in sandy patches.

 Coral Frames in the Maldives